Print

 Instructions

-1. Whisk the flour, cinnamon, baking soda, and salt together in a medium bowl.
+1. In a medium bowl, whisk the flour, cinnamon, baking soda, and salt together.
 Set aside.

-2. In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter on medium-high speed until smooth, about 1 minute.
-Add the brown sugar and granulated sugar and beat on medium-high speed until creamed, about 2 minutes.
+2. In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter, brown sugar, and granulated sugar together on medium-high speed until combined and creamed, about 3 minutes.
 Add the eggs, molasses, and vanilla and beat on high speed until combined, about 1 minute.
-Scrape down the sides and up the bottom of the bowl and beat again as needed to combine.
+Scrape down the sides and bottom of the bowl and beat again as needed to combine.

-5. Use a large cookie scoop to scoop the cookie dough, about 3 Tablespoons of dough per cookie, and place 4 inches apart on the baking sheets.
-Bake for 13-14 minutes or until lightly browned on the sides.
+6. Use a medium cookie scoop to scoop the cookie dough, about 2 Tablespoons (40g) of dough per cookie, which is a heaping cookie scoop-ful, and place 3 inches apart on the baking sheets.
+Bake for 13–14 minutes or until lightly browned on the sides.
 The centers will look very soft.

-6. Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.
-While the cookies are still warm, I like to press a few more chocolate chips into the tops—this is only for looks!
+7. Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes before transferring to a cooling rack to cool completely.
+While the cookies are still warm, I like to press a few more chocolate chips into the tops and sprinkle with flaky sea salt—both are optional!

 Notes